TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/WizardsConfiguration/Index.rst

    Description
          If set, then an element (one or more) from the list must be selected.
          Otherwise the popup will not appear and you will get a message alert instead.
-This is supposed to be used with the :file:`wizard_edit.php` script for editing records in "group" type fields.
+This is supposed to be used with the :code:`wizard_edit` wizard for editing records in "group" type fields.